mbrochh/nodebox-ansible/README.md

 # Progress

 Please note: I'm still chugging along all those videos.

-I have not attempted a complete run against a 100% newly installed Ubuntu Server 22.04, yet.
-I will do that at the very end, but I *think* that it should all work.
+I have attempted a full run up until role `samourai_dojo` with a fresh Ubuntu Server 22.04 installation on 2022-09-18 and it worked well.

-Currently at this point in the videos: https://youtu.be/9dcXXz1CHV8?list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&t=6
+Currently at this point in the videos: https://youtu.be/cKTThYKsiEo?list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&t=643

 * installed Bitcoin Core
+* installed Docker
 * installed Tor
 * installed Fulcrum
 * installed mempool.space
+* installed Samourai Dojo

 # Prerequisites